Circles Class 10th Notes - Free NCERT Class 10 Maths Chapter 10 Notes - Download PDF

 Assume a circle with centre “O” and AB being the tangent to the circle at point “P”.
 Now, according to the theorem, we have to prove that OP is perpendicular to the tangent AB.

 Make a point Q outside the circle but on the tangent line AB, at the other place of P and join O and Q as shown in the figure.
-Otherwise, if Q lies inside the circle, then AB will become a secant of a circle.
+Otherwise, if Q lies inside the circle, then AB will become a secant of the circle.

 As shown in the figure, Q lies outside the figure.